Open-Source-Chandigarh/project-template/README.md

 ## Step 6.
 Add References

-- Did you refer to any blog or tutorial or repository, don't forget to capture it here.
+- Did you refer to any blog or tutorial or repository?
+If yes, then it's not a bad idea to capture it here.

 ## Sample Examples